Julianamariela/portfolio_projects/README.md

-# Time Trend Insights and Business Reporting Enhancement
+# Market Analysis and Reporting Enhancement

 ## Overview
 Superstores is an American-based retailer specializing in electronic appliances and accessories, including phones, laptops, and related items.
 The company operates in 10 cities and 8 regions.